frank-roesler/frank-roesler.github.io/content/english/research_inverse.md

 ---------------------------------------------------

 ### Research article:
 *	Jonathan Ben-Artzi, Marco Marletta, and Frank R&ouml;sler.
-[Universal algorithms for solving inverse spectral problems](https://arxiv.org/abs/2203.13078), *Preprint*, arXiv:2203.13078.
+[On the complexity of the inverse Sturm-Liouville problem](https://msp.org/paa/2023/5-4/p03.xhtml), *Pure and Applied Analysis 5, 895-925 (2023)*.  (supported by the European Union's Horizon 2020 Research and Innovation Programme under the Marie Sk&#322;odowska-Curie grant agreement No 885904.)
 (A Matlab implementation of the algorithm is available [here](https://github.com/frank-roesler/inverse_SCI))

 ### Overview: